robinhood/faust/docs/playbooks/pageviews.rst

 Input Stream
 ------------

-Now we define the input stream to read the page view events from.
+Next we define the source topic to read the page view events from.

 .. sourcecode:: python

-    page_view_topic = app.topic('page_views')
+    page_view_topic = app.topic('page_views', value_type=PageView)

 Counts Table
 ------------

-Now we define a :ref:`Table <guide-tables>` to maintain counts for page views.
+Then define a :ref:`Table <guide-tables>` to maintain running counts for page views.

 .. sourcecode:: python